 Attending networking events and conferences is usually very helpful.
 If you like someone, follow up with them afterward.
 You will go further in your career faster by finding a mentor.
 It’s ok to have more than one mentor!

-Would you recommend being a generalist or specializing?
+Would you recommend getting a job in UX as a generalist or specializing?

 It is common for startups to want a generalist.
 On the other hand, bigger companies want a specialist.
 With that said, in the beginning, being a generalist can help you get in the door.
 First, start by finding your strengths.
 Get into your groove.
 Then, you start to specialize as you progress in your career.